MemeMachineBot/MemeMachine/README.md

 >4chan `Allows you to browse r9k (aka ROBOT9001) on 4chan through discord!`

+>spotify `Allows you to search spotify for songs!`

 You can invite me [here](https://discordapp.com/oauth2/authorize?client_id=445800505315426315&permissions=8&scope=bot)

 And more to come!